Reading Time: 3 minutes

 Basic Wave Mechanics

-There are dozens of resources which a surfer can turn to in order to discover the conditions at their favorite break, but no surf report, whether on-line, from the local radio station, or even calling your friend at the shrimp shack is a substitute for actually observing the local conditions in person.
+There are dozens of resources which a surfer can turn to in order to discover the conditions at their favorite break.
+However, no surf report whether on-line, from the local radio station, or even calling your friend at the shrimp shack is a substitute for actually observing the local conditions in person.

-One of the simplest and easy to use portable wind meter is the WeatherHawk MyMET Sport, which attaches to your smartphone.
-The app associated with this device can even let you record a picture of conditions to go along with the data you collect.
-The Davis Instruments Turbometer 271 handheld wind gauge is an exceptionally accurate but rugged wind gauge which is very easy to use.
-Our WM-350 unit is nearly a full-function weather station which will fit in your pocket.
+One of the simplest and easy to use portable wind meters is the HOLDPEAK-HP-866B-APP Digital Anemometer, which attaches to your smartphone.
+The app associated with this device will monitor wind measurement in reall time.
+Transfer the data to your phone for instant analysis of wind conditions.
+The HOLDPEAK HP-866B-APP Digital Anemometer handheld wind gauge is an exceptionally accurate but rugged wind gauge which is very easy to use.
+This unit is nearly a full-function weather station which will fit in your pocket.

 - Wind occurs when warm, low-pressure air rises and cooler, high-pressure air rushes in to replace it.